A hybrid discrete-continuum modelling approach to explore the impact of T-cell infiltration on anti-tumour immune response: Details of numerical simulations

 \subsection{Details of numerical simulations of the hybrid model}

-The flowchart in Fig.~\ref{fig:schemaIBM1} illustrates the general computational procedure to carry out simulations of the hybrid model in a one-dimensional setting, while the flowchart in Fig.~\ref{fig:schemaIBM2} provides further details of the computational procedure to simulate cell dynamics in a one-dimensional setting.
-Analogous strategies are used in a two-dimensional setting.
+The flowchart in Fig.~\ref{fig:schemaIBM1} illustrates the general computational procedure to carry out simulations of the hybrid model in one-dimensional settings, while the flowchart in Fig.~\ref{fig:schemaIBM2} provides further details of the computational procedure to simulate cell dynamics in one-dimensional settings.
+Analogous strategies are used in two-dimensional settings.
 All random numbers mentioned in Fig. \ref{fig:schemaIBM2} are real numbers drawn from the standard uniform distribution on the interval $(0,1)$, which in our case are obtained using the built-in \textsc{Matlab} function \textsc{rand}.

-As summarised by Fig.~\ref{fig:schemaIBM2}, at each time-step $\tau$, each T cell undergoes a three-phase process: Phase A) undirected, random movement according to the probabilities defined via \eqref{diff_left} and \eqref{diff_right}; Phase B) chemotaxis according to the probabilities defined via \eqref{chem_left} and \eqref{chem_right}; Phase C) inflow and death according to the probabilities defined via equations \eqref{eq:inflow} and \eqref{eq:deathTcells}.
+As summarised by Fig.~\ref{fig:schemaIBM2}, at any time-step, each T cell undergoes a three-phase process: Phase A) undirected, random movement according to the probabilities defined via \eqref{diff_left} and \eqref{diff_right}; Phase B) chemotaxis according to the probabilities defined via \eqref{chem_left} and \eqref{chem_right}; Phase C) death according to the probabilities defined via~\eqref{eq:inflow} and \eqref{eq:deathTcells}.
 We let then each tumour cell proliferate with the probability defined via \eqref{eq:tumProl}, die due to intra-tumour competition with the probability defined via \eqref{eq:ProbmortTum}, or die due to immune action with the probability defined via \eqref{eq:mortCompetition}.
 Finally, the tumour cell density at every lattice site is computed via \eqref{eq:tumourDensity} and inserted into \eqref{chemoattr} in order to update the concentration of the chemoattractant.

-In a two-dimensional setting, the positions of the single T cells are updated following a procedure analogous to that explained in Fig.~\ref{fig:schemaIBM1} and Fig.~\ref{fig:schemaIBM2}, with the only difference being that the T cells are allowed to move up and down as well.
-Moreover, the concentration of the chemoattractant is updated through the two-dimensional analogue of \eqref{chemoattr}, where the operator $\mathcal{L}$ is defined as the finite-difference Laplacian on a two-dimensional regular lattice of step $\chi$ and the tumour and T cell densities are respectively computed via \eqref{eq:tumourDensity} and \eqref{eq:tcellDensity}.
+In a two-dimensional setting, the positions of the single T cells are updated following a procedure analogous to that illustrated in Figs.~\ref{fig:schemaIBM1} and~\ref{fig:schemaIBM2}, with the only differences being that: T cells are allowed to move up and down as well; the concentration of the chemoattractant is updated through the two-dimensional analogue of \eqref{chemoattr}, where the operator $\mathcal{L}$ is defined as the finite-difference Laplacian on a two-dimensional regular lattice of step $\chi$; the tumour and T cell densities are respectively computed via \eqref{eq:tumourDensity} and \eqref{eq:tcellDensity}.